by Dan Hiestand

 “I take it you have heard this composition,” said Creed, drawing his protégé to the present.

-“Yes, sir,” Malcolm said, his eyes drifting open a few seconds behind his words.
+“Yes, general,” Malcolm said, his eyes drifting open a few seconds behind his words.
 “I have.”

 Along with everyone else in Winterwine, he thought, the idea bracing him.